-Objective: Intracellular protein screening and quantitative proteomic analysis was performed in myeloma plasma cells with an aim to compare expressions between low (0-9%), intermediate (10-20%) and high (>20%) plasma cell infiltration groups.
+Objective: Intracellular protein screening and quantitative proteomic analysis were performed in myeloma plasma cells with an aim to compare expressions between low (0-9%), intermediate (10-20%) and high (>20%) plasma cell infiltration groups.

 Methods: BM aspiration samples were collected from newly diagnosed untreated patients with MM.
 The samples were pooled into three groups according to the plasma cell content (PCC) in the BM: group 1 (0-9%), group 2 (10-20%) and group 3 (>20%).
 Protein profiles were obtained and proteins were identified by peptide mass fingerprinting analysis.

-Conclusion: Proteins involved in cell proliferation, apoptosis, redox homeostasis and unfolded protein disposal through endoplasmic reticulum-associated degradation machinery has been found to be correlated to PCC.
-Our results confirm earlier reports in regards to the potential effects of identified proteins in the major signaling pathways that lead to cancer.
+Conclusion: Proteins involved in cell proliferation, apoptosis, redox homeostasis and unfolded protein disposal through endoplasmic reticulum-associated degradation machinery have been found to be correlated to PCC.
+Our results confirm earlier reports regarding the potential effects of identified proteins in the major signaling pathways that lead to cancer.
 Moreover, this study reveals a novel association between PCC levels and MM.
 It further highlights the roles of Marginal zone B and B1 cell specific proteins in MM, which could be used as candidate biomarkers in future studies.

 Bone marrow, multiple myeloma, plasma cells, 2-D Gel Electrophoresis, matrix-assisted laser desorption-ionization mass spectrometry, peptide mass fingerprinting.